rackerlabs/rackspace-how-to/content/managed-operations/oracle-business-intelligence-12c-release-new-features.md

 than in a file.
 The database is the same as the one that is used by the Repository Creation Utility (RCU) that is available with FMW.
 Globally unique identifiers (GUIDs) have been replaced with user names to make administration easier.
 Accordingly, GUIDS no longer need to be refreshed.
-The BI System and BISystemUser have been removed, and the system handles their functions internally.
+BI System and BISystemUser have been removed, and the system handles their functions internally.
 Consequently, corrupted system credentials are less of a problem.

 ### Visual Analyzer